Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Interested in Studying Business Administration?

-Causes of Stagflation
+Causes for Stagflation

 Stagflation usually arises from an unfortunate combination of several factors.
 Supply shocks are central to this: for example, a sharp rise in oil and energy prices can drive up companies' production costs.
 Companies then produce less and lay off workers, but prices continue to rise.
 A wage-price spiral also often contributes to stagflation: if unions push through high wage increases in a weak economy, costs and prices rise even though demand is low.
 The problem is exacerbated when companies are able to push through price increases due to a lack of competition, as there is no pressure to keep prices low.
 Finally, economic policy can also play a role: if, for example, the money supply is expanded too rapidly or the economy is overstimulated with debt, this can fuel inflation.
 At the same time, uncertain conditions undermine confidence, causing investment and consumption to remain weak.
 [5]